-A Dark-sky Preserve (DSP) is defined as an area whose night sky has little or no sky glow and lighting within the DSP is minimized.
+A RASC Dark-sky Preserve (DSP) is defined as an area whose night sky has little or no sky glow and lighting within the DSP is minimized.
 If there is significant sky glow due to close proximity to an urban area, it may be classified as an Urban Star Park.
-Persons interested in USP Designations are should refer to the documents: RASC-USP GUIDELINES and RASC-USP-GOL.
+Park and Conservation area Managers interested in USP Designations are should refer to the documents: RASC-USP GUIDELINES and RASC-USP-GOL.
+A RASC Nocturnal Preserve (NP) is a region set aside for biological conservation; there is no general requirement that there is nighttime public access for astronomy or ecotourism, though both maybe part of the park's outreach.